-Also known as: Developmental milestones record - 3-6 years
+Also known as: Developmental milestones record - 3 to 6 years

 - Has all 20 primary teeth by age 3

-- Sleeps 11-13 hours a day, usually without a nap
+- Sleeps 11 to 13 hours at night, usually without a daytime nap

 - Becoming more skilled at running, jumping, early throwing, and kicking